 You can start the walk either from the Tallanbana Picnic Area or from the Canyon Lookout.

-Although the walk is only 4km and a grade 3 make sure you are prepared for the conditions with water, insect repellant and non slip shoes that give some ankle support.
-During the wet season you may also want a waterproof bag to protect electronics or anything water sensitive as the path behind some of the falls doesn’t remain dry all year around.
+Although the walk is only 4km and a grade 3 make sure you are prepared for the conditions with water, insect repellant and non-slip shoes that give some ankle support.
+You may also want a waterproof bag to protect electronics or anything that’s water-sensitive as the path behind some of the falls doesn’t remain dry all year around.
 The falls flow best during the summer wet season and at that time there can be quite a bit of splash across parts of the path but the waterfalls are at their most impressive.

 Enjoy your visit to the Australian rainforest, there are some unique and beautiful wildlife and stunning scenery to enjoy right around the country, many places such as the Springbrook National Park are surprisingly convenient to access from popular tourist and urban areas.